 We mobilize volunteers and communities to help working, lower income families build strength, stability and self-reliance through affordable homeownership.

 Founded in 1988, Habitat GTA is a nonprofit housing organization that believes everyone deserves a safe and decent place to live.
 We mobilize communities to help working, lower income families build strength, stability, and self-reliance through affordable homeownership.
-With the help of volunteers, donors, and community partners, we have built more than 360 homes for families, including over 1,300 children, in need of safe, decent, and affordable housing.
+With the help of volunteers, donors, and community partners, we have built over 400 homes for families, including over 1,300 children, in need of safe, decent, and affordable housing.

 In support of our homebuilding, we operate retail home improvement stores called Habitat ReStore.
 Our 12 locations across the GTA sell new and used donated home furnishings, appliances, and renovation materials to the public at a fraction of the original price.
 Habitat ReStore collects donations from the community, and proceeds from sales help cover the cost to build Habitat homes.

 Habitat for Humanity was founded in 1976 in Americus, Georgia by Millard and Linda Fuller and has since spread to 70 countries around the world.
 The ongoing involvement of former U.S. President Jimmy Carter and his wife Rosalynn, through the Jimmy Carter Work Project that began in 1984, has brought wide-spread global awareness to our organization and its work.

 Habitat for Humanity Greater Toronto Area was established in 2014 through an amalgamation of three separate Habitat affiliate organizations – Habitat for Humanity Toronto, Brampton-Caledon, and York Region.
 Like all Habitat for Humanity affiliates in Canada, Habitat for Humanity GTA is an independently governed, non-profit corporation with an affiliate agreement with Habitat for Humanity Canada.